UtrechtUniversity/yoda/docs/design/metadata_form.md

 A metadata form is constructed with the contents of following files.

-**formelements.xml**
+**metadata.json**

-An XML file that mainly holds the structural definition of the metadata form as well as mandatoriness.
+An JSON file that mainly holds the structural definition of the metadata form as well as mandatoriness.
-This file has been designed for the Yoda implementation and is not based on any standard apart from XML.
+This file has been designed for the Yoda implementation and is based on the [JSON schema specification](https://json-schema.org/).

-**an XSD file**

-The XSD holds requirements and restrictions for the actual data in the form This file complies to the XSD standard as used for validating data in XML structures.
-Each Yoda-instance has a default set called default.xsd and default.xml Category dependency is introduced by adding an XSD and XML file with the category name. ilab.xsd and ilab.xml could be the constructing files for a metadata schema for a category call ilab.

-The researcher, nor any other user, can see or change the formelements or XSD files.
-This is done by an administrator.

 **yoda-metadata.xml**

-A third file holds the actual metadata as entered by the researcher and is kept within the corresponding datapackage.
+A XML file holds the actual metadata as entered by the researcher and is kept within the corresponding datapackage.
 The file is editable for the researcher in dynamic storage area when not in a locked state.
 It is editable by any user that is not limited to readonly-rights.
-The structure of the file must comply to the XSD that applies.
+The structure of the file must comply to the metadata.json that applies.
-If not, the metadata form cannot be loaded.

 ### Getting the correct file paths
-All three files are required for the generic functionality to work correctly. iRods offers the specific situational filenames for correct configuration of the metadata form.
+Both files are required for the generic functionality to work correctly. iRODS offers the specific situational filenames for correct configuration of the metadata form.
 The situation (dynamic storage, vault etc) is passed and based upon the full pathname of a datapackage which gives iRODS the required insight:

 $formConfig = $this->filesystem->metadataFormPaths($rodsaccount, $fullPath);
 This returns a number of parameters but the three of importance are:

-**xsdPath**

-Holds the path to the XSD to be used.
-Either the category specific or the default XSD.

-**formelementsPath**

-Holds the formelements file involved.
-Either the category specific or the default formelements.

 **metadataXmlPath**

 Holds the path to the metadata file that holds the data as entered by a Yoda user.
 In the dynamic storage this would be yoda-metadata.xml file.

-## formelements.xml explanation
+## metadata.json explanation

-Formelements.xml mainly holds information relevant for the ‘user experience’.
+The metadata.json file mainly holds all information for the metadata form:
-In XML format formelements.xml holds:
 1. Declaration of groups of elements
 2. Element names corresponding to the XSD
 3. Element specifics intended for the researcher, like
   - Label of the input element
   - tooltips when hovering over the field
   - Default value when no metadata has been saved yet
 4. Mandatoriness of metadata
 Metadata fields can be configured as being mandatory when requested to be accepted in the vault.

 Subproperties can be made mandatory for the vault.
-Compounds cannot be made mandatory.
 Implicit rules apply for subproperties/compounds in special structures as will become clear further on.

 ### File location
-formelements should be put in the following iRODS collection:
+metadata.json should be put in the following iRODS collection:
-/zone/yoda/formelements
+/tempZone/yoda/schemas/default/

-### Formelements examples
+### Metadata JSON examples

 **1. Declaration of groups of elements**